liwingyankobe/string-public/README.md

 5. It is recommended to obfuscate the js files.
 6. Set up the corresponding channels and roles in Discord.

+The bot has some extra commands for creators:

+1. `!send [channel] [message]`: Send messages to your server using the bot's account

 ## To-do list

 - Replace txt files with database